 Happy Groundhog Day Resolutions (GHDR) Report Day!
-It's been a month plus one day since February 2nd when I kicked off the year with a lengthy strategic overview.
-While some tangible progress has been made since then, I've been struggling with feeling like I've lost the big picture of what I'm doing, which has lead to a drop in motivation.
+I've been struggling with feeling like I've lost the big picture of what I'm doing, which has lead to a drop in motivation.

-- February - Strong start based on excitement of declarated goals!
+- February - Excitment!
 First two weeks are extremely focused.
 Third and fourth weeks less so, but carry on the momentum of the first two weeks.

-- March - The next step is somewhat clear, but I have to look up what my goals were because they've faded.
-I start to fall into sidetracks, feeling I am able to justify them because they are interesting tangents that relate to something that feels like part of my GHDR strategy so I don't need to look it up.
+- March - I have to look up what my goals were because they've faded from memory.
+I start to fall into sidetracks, feeling they are justifiably related to GHDR...but I don't look it up.

-- July - This is when I allow a major reset.
-GHDR goals are reviewed and refactored based on the issues that arose in April-June.
-They often are related to motivation and energy levels.
-I am constantly starved for something new to try.
-A lot of interesting new insights about myself are uncovered.
-I may fly into a new diretion.
+- July - I'm feeling fed up, and declare a reset.
+GHDR goals are refactored based on issues from April-June.
+Lagging motivation and energy levels are often a problem.
+I feel starved for something new.
+Interesting new insights about myself are uncovered.
+The refactored goals set a new trajectory.

-- November - Generally a low point, feelings of having a lot of responsibilities that frustrate me.
-Irritatability grows as each unwanted responsibility is thrust upon me, or am inconvenienced by poor design, documentation, communication.
+- November - The feeling of having a lot of responsibilities in addition to my own starts to frustrate me.
+Irritatability grows as each unwanted responsibility and inconvience is thrust upon me, and I am left lamenting poor design, documentation, communication.

-One theory I'm trying is that novel experience boosts dopamine, so this year's GHDR includes the following directives that I believe have that effect:
+One theory I'm trying is that novel experience boosts dopamine, so this year's GHDR includes directives that I believe have certain effects:

 ASIDE: I think this technique can work well as a Weekly Review for anyone who talks a lot to people online, because there is a textual record and it's relatively easy to scroll-back in the timeline or search for messages from yourself.
 Once you can remember what you did, you can then reflect on whether it's related to whatever goals you had set.